If you're interested in working in higher education (HE) and want to help others plan for their future, consider work as an HE careers adviser

 If you hold a careers qualification at QCF Level 6/SCQF Level 11 or above, you're eligible to join the UK Register of Career Development Professionals managed by the CDI.
 Entry on to the register entitles you to use the post nominal RCDP and means you must adhere to the CDI code of ethics and undertake a certain amount of CPD per year.

 Opportunities to advance depend, to a certain extent, on the size of the service you work for, and you may need to move jobs to progress.
 You could choose to move to a different size or type of institution to get experience across the diversity of the HE sector.

 There is limited opportunity for promotion to management level as the only senior grade in the majority of services is that of director or head of service.
 However, larger services may have senior careers adviser, deputy or assistant director or careers manager posts.
 At senior level, you'll be expected to have responsibility for a team of staff, as well as for strategy and meeting targets.
 You'll need to have budget management and administration skills.

-There are opportunities to specialise with particular client groups, such as international students or postdoctoral research students, or within particular subject areas, such as medicine or science, engineering and maths (STEM).
+There are opportunities to specialise with particular client groups, such as international students or postdoctoral research students, or within particular subject areas, such as medicine or science, technology, engineering and maths (STEM).